Jewish Life

 J Life is made possible thanks to the generous support of The Meyerhoff Family Foundation.

-Campers learn about the history and culture Israel of from our visiting Israeli Shlichim counselors and specialists.
+Campers learn about the history and culture of Israel from our visiting Israeli Shlichim counselors and specialists.
 These lessons and impromptu sessions include cheers in Hebrew, singing Hebrew rap songs, and Israeli dancing.